 Okehampton Rambling Club

-Okehampton Rambling Club will resume walks from Sunday 23rd May 2021, meeting at the post office in George Street, ready to leave at 9.30am.
+Okehampton Rambling Club meet at the post office in George Street, ready to leave at 9.30am.
 New members welcome.
 Please ensure you are suitably dressed and carrying a drink and refreshments.
 The first walk of approximately 10 miles will be local so no car sharing is necessary.

 Click here to see our current walk programme.
 We will continue to meet on Sunday mornings ready to leave at 9.30am.
 The average length of a walk is 7 - 9 miles with a stop for lunch.
 For information about a specific walk, please contact Chris Baines on 01409 221362 at least 24 hours before the walk.

 Our club has been in existence for over 40 years as a small group of friends who enjoy walking together.
 Membership has grown over the years to more than 50, although probably only about 25 members walk on a regular basis.
 We walk every Sunday throughout the year and see ourselves as a group of friends walking together.
 Everyone walks at their own risk.
 Occasionally, we must postpone a specific walk, but this is very rare, and we try to do an alternative walk.

 The club is entirely independent and not affiliated to any other walking group, although we do upload our walking programme to John Harris' 'Walking in England' website www.walkinginengland.co.uk/devon/okehampton_ramblers.php

 Members plan and lead walks of between 5 and 9 miles.
 We walk on Dartmoor, Bodmin moor, coastal paths and countryside locations throughout Devon and Cornwall.
 Any member can propose and lead walks and, indeed, members are encouraged to do so, but there is no pressure.